 Here are seven tips to help you get ready for the working world:

 Resumes should tell a story about who you are as a person and what your skills and talents are.
 Clearly, a 21-year old is not going to have the same resume as a seasoned pro, but employers know this, so don’t worry about impressive credentials.
 Just do the best you can with your experience so far and find things that highlight your strengths and skills.
-Click here to read what the pros at Harvard say a good resume should look like.
+Read more about what good resume should look like here.

 Any kind of job, internship, volunteer work, or affiliation should go on your resume.
 Whatever you did that reflects leadership and responsibility should go on your resume, whether it’s lifeguarding or babysitting or serving as chair of your college’s housing committee.
 Did your manager give you responsibility, like locking up at night, opening in the morning, or making deposits?
 Did you serve as membership chair for your sorority?
 Captain of the baseball team?
 Chairman of the campus recyclers?
 Include it.